akretion/akaidoo/README.md

 ---

-**Akaidoo** extends the powerful [manifestoo](https://github.com/acsone/manifestoo) CLI to pinpoint and list all relevant source files (Python models, XML views, wizards, reports, and even OpenUpgrade migration scripts) from a specific Odoo addon and its *entire* dependency tree.
-It's designed to streamline your development workflow by quickly providing the focused context you need.
+**Akaidoo** extends the powerful [manifestoo](https://github.com/acsone/manifestoo) CLI to pinpoint and list all relevant source files (Python models, XML views, wizards, reports, and even OpenUpgrade migration scripts) from a specific Odoo addon and its *entire* dependency tree (usually only 10-30 modules) across the millions of lines of the Odoo and OCA addons in your addons_paths.
+It's designed to streamline your development workflow by quickly providing the focused context you need, for AI LLM's for instance.

-## The "Why" of Akaidoo

-The Odoo framework and the extensive OCA (Odoo Community Association) ecosystem represent a colossal codebase – millions of lines spread across hundreds of repositories.
-When you're deep in development, debugging, or planning a migration for a particular module, you're typically concerned with that module and its direct or indirect dependencies.
-This usually boils down to a manageable set (e.g., 10-50 modules), not the entire universe.

 Akaidoo bridges this gap by helping you: